-If the Investigation Committee determines that Research Misconduct occurred, the Provost, in consultation with the Dean, Faculty Personnel Services or Human Resources as appropriate and other responsible CMU officials, shall determine the appropriate actions to be taken according to applicable CMU disciplinary procedures for faculty, staff, and students.
+If the Investigation Committee determines that Research Misconduct occurred, the Executive Vice President/Provost, in consultation with the Dean, Faculty Personnel Services, Human Resources, or Student Affairs as appropriate and other responsible CMU officials, shall determine the appropriate actions to be taken according to applicable CMU disciplinary procedures for faculty, staff, and students.
 The recommended actions, a copy of which shall be provided in writing to the Respondent, may include, but are not limited to:

 - 1. Withdrawal or correction of all pending or published abstracts and papers emanating from the research where Research Misconduct was found. - 2.
 Notification to professional organizations. - 3.
-Removal of the Respondent from the particular project, letter of reprimand, special monitoring of future work, probation, suspension, salary reduction, rank reduction or termination of employment. - 4.
+Removal of the Respondent from the particular project, letter of reprimand, special monitoring of future work, probation, suspension, salary reduction, rank reduction, termination of employment, or student suspension/dismissal. - 4.
 Denial of access to university research funds. - 5.
 Restitution of funds as appropriate.